island-rush/K3Fall2019/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+Please note that Island Rush is designed and tested on Chrome, and other browsers may work but are not officially recommended or supported.

 ### Prerequisites